ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - Now unlocked after 100 medals, instead of 70.
   - Base damage has been doubled (7 > 14).
   - Max targets: 2 > 4
   - *Ion weapons feel pretty weak in vanilla, especially with so few perks.
-But this massive buff should let the Ion Shotgun contend with other late-game weapons.*
+This massive buff lets the Ion Shotgun contend with other late-game weapons.*
 - Rypid Plasma (Plasma SMG):
   - Increased damage: 12 > 16
   - Faster reload: 1.75 > 1.25